ASHUTOSH-SWAIN-GIT/maxim/README.md

-maxim start      # Launch interactive TUI interface maxim connect    # Connect to a database maxim create     # Create a new database and user maxim list       # List all databases on the server maxim delete     # Delete a database maxim --version  # Show version information maxim --help     # Show help
+maxim start      # Launch interactive TUI interface maxim connect    # Connect to a database maxim create     # Create a new database and user maxim list       # List all databases on the server (includes Docker) maxim delete     # Delete a database (kills Docker container if applicable) maxim --version  # Show version information maxim --help     # Show help
 ```